-- Prof Dr Jennifer Jacobs is a clinical assistant professor at the university of Washington, USA
+- Professor Jennifer Jacobs is a clinical assistant professor at the University of Washington, USA

-- The paper was submitted to the journal pediatrics (highly rated with conventional medicines) and they published it.
+- The paper was submitted to the journal Pediatrics (highly rated by conventional medicine) and was subsequently published.